ryanheise/audio_service/example/README.md

 # audio_service_example

-Demonstrates how to use the audio_service plugin.
+[https://github.com/ryanheise/audio_service/blob/master/example/lib/main.dart](This example) demonstrates how to play an audio file or text-to-speech in the background.

 ## Getting Started